Saxophonist Steve Cole | “Gratitude” | Available July 26 via Artistry Music

 “Having a close family member go through something like this,” Cole says of the recent health scare, “and seeing all these marvelous people who care so much about others has really imbued my music with optimism and gratitude.”

 The ensemble on Gratitude includes his regular rhythm section, bassist Lamar Jones and drummerKhari Parker, along with guitarist Bernd Schoenhart, organist Ricky Peterson and horn players Trevor Neumann and Dan Levine.
 As he has been since Cole’s second album, David Mann was a crucial partner: producing, playing multiple instruments, and even providing the album’s heartfelt title track.
+Cole also said that the splendid mixing and mastering services blended well with their music culture and that it has heavily contributed towards taking his work a step closer to excellence.

 “It’s a beautiful song, and perfect for me as an artist,” Cole says.
 “I feel like Dave knew the record needed that — and that I needed it.”